rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     pps-offsets

 described as,
 * `rawError` writes an exponentially decaying distribution of unprocessed PPS jitter values as they enter the controller.
-These are relative to the current value of sysDelay.
+These are relative to the current value of `sysDelay`.
 Each jitter value that is added to the distribution has a half-life of one hour.
 So the distribution is almost completely refreshed every four to five hours.

 * `intrptError` writes an exponentially decaying distribution of unprocessed test interrupt delay values.
 The description is otherwise the same as for `"rawError"`.